-Finally there is the proposition of probabilistic resonance (Hollnagel, 2006).
+Finally there is the notion of probabilistic resonance (Hollnagel, 2006).
 Resonance implies that the periodicity of one parameter of a system couples with the periodicity of another parameter, leading to synchronisation and amplification of the two.
-In the proposal by Hollnagel, extremes of random variations of values of parameters combine such that their combined effect brings a system outside its - safe - operating envelope..
-In the case of accidents the rare extremes of independent variables occur simultaneously by chance, such as in the - sometimes referred to as typically Dutch - problem of assessing the possibility and probability of extreme flood conditions.
+Hollnagel proposes that extremes of random variations of values of parameters combine such that their combined effect brings a system outside its - safe - operating envelope..
+In the case of accidents the rare extremes of independent variables occur simultaneously by chance, such as in the typically Dutch - problem of assessing the possibility and probability of extreme flood conditions.
 Here the unknown probabilities of extreme values of heights of water have to be deduced from the distribution of more moderate heights.
 The probability of extreme weaknesses of dikes has to be inferred from the more familiar state of the sea defences.
 These have to be combined to result in the probability of the simultaneous occurrence of the two, giving rise to a flood. (van Gelder, 2007)

-We therefore take the position that causality can be established in the - inanimate - aviation system in principle.
+We therefore take the position that causality can be established in the inanimate aviation system in principle.
 Whether it is worth the effort is a costbenefit question and therefore profoundly political.
 In this project we intend to go as far as is necessary to provide decision makers with ways to reduce risk, if they wish to do so.

-3 QUANTIFICATION
+3 OUANTIFICATION